CPB Funding Overview

-What can I do to support public radio?
+What can I do to support public media?

 The best way to support public media is by donating.
 A strong, diverse base of grassroots advocates is essential to ensuring the retention of federal funding.
 You can ask your Congressional representative to endorse annual federal funding for public media.
 Learn more at Protect My Public Media, a collaboration of local public radio and television stations, national distributors, producers, viewers, listeners and others who support a strong public media in the U.S.